Teaching

 Below is an abbreviated record about my teaching experience.
-You can also view student evaluations for each course by clicking on the labeled tabs.
-A full teaching portfolio is available upon request.
+You can also view sample student evaluations for each course by clicking on the labeled tabs.
+I serve as a Co-Director for Undisciplining the Victorian Classroom, a digital publication focused on producing peer-reviewed curricular materials and syllabi for the field.
+I have published about some of my early teaching in The Journal of Interactive Technology and Pedagogy.

 Current Courses